JohnnyZhao/recipe-api/readme.md

 ```
 Error Response:

-If an error occurs while processing a request, the Recipe API Service returns an HTTP error response with an error message in the response body.
+If an error occurs while create a recipe, the API returns an HTTP error response with an error message in the response body.

 The error response has the following format:
 ```json